SaraGaire/Flappybird/README.md

-# Flappybird
+# Flappybird game.
-A flappy bird game.
+A simple game build for fun. click the space and arrow to fly between the pipe without crashing.